auriq/ESSKibanaDataVisualization/README.md

 		$ tar -xvf kibana-4.5.4-linux-x64.tar

 	[Optional] Install kibana's plugin "elastic/sense"
-	(This is not necessary if you have kibana after version 5.)
+	(This is not necessary if you have Kibana after version 5, or if you do not need it.)

 		$ cd kibana-4.5.4-linux-x64
 		$ bin/kibana plugin --install elastic/sense

-	To start and view kibana via browser
+	To start Kibana and view it via browser

 		$ kibana >> /dev/null &  # start (just "kibana" is enough if you are ok with not running as background)